Brain Tumors Clinical Trials

 “I remember a few years ago attending a fundraiser for Imerman’s Angels,” says neuro-oncologist Dr. Jim Snyder.
 “Sasha gave an amazing speech that totally captured the audience and lifted everyone up.
 The story of Sasha mentoring Danielle and the two of them now mentoring others is exactly what Imerman’s Angels is meant to capture.”

-Today, Gillespie and Archer are celebrating close to 10 years of being cancer free.
-In that time, neither of them has seen a recurrence of their cancer—a fact that they and their families cherish every day.
+Gillespie, Archer and Gee just celebrated 10 years of being cancer free during a special event held at Henry Ford Hospital.
+In that time, they have not seen a recurrence of their cancer—a fact that they and their families cherish every day.

 Once a year, Gillespie returns to the Henry Ford Hermelin Brain Tumor Center and visits Dr. Tom Mikkelsen to check for any changes to her health; Archer also returns annually for checkups with neuro-oncologist Dr. Jim Snyder.